December 12, 2023

-A tax deduction reduces your taxable income (translation: the amount of your income that’s taxed by the federal government).
+A tax deduction reduces your taxable income (the amount of your income that’s taxed by the federal government).
 If you lower your taxable income, you could reduce the amount of tax you have to pay for a given year.

 One popular deduction is the standard deduction.
 The amount is adjusted each year and is based on your filing status (e.g., single, head of household, etc.).

-But the standard deduction isn’t the only game in town.
-You can find a trove of deductions listed on IRS Schedule A (Form 1040) and Schedule 1 (Form 1040).
+You can find more deductions listed on IRS Schedule A (Form 1040) and Schedule 1 (Form 1040).
 Some common deductions you may already be familiar with include:

 Keep in mind that many deductions come with certain restrictions and eligibility rules.
 So just because a tax deduction exists doesn’t mean you can automatically claim it on your tax return.
 Always confirm the qualification rules with the IRS or a professional tax preparer.